 - UCEAP deadlines vary by campus so you will find them on the campus website.
-Visit the Deadlines tab to the left to find your program deadline.
+Visit the Deadlines tab of the UC Davis Study Abroad Website to find your program deadline.
 Be aware, program deadlines are much earlier than UC Davis Summer and Quarter abroad, sometimes up to a year in advance.

 - Is the application just online or do I need to turn in anything to the UC Davis Study Abroad Office?

-- If you finish your online application and hit “Submit,” and "submit your enrollment" for both MyEAP and Horizons, you have not finished applying to the program.
+- If you finish your online applications and hit “Submit,” and "submit your enrollment" for both MyEAP and Horizons, you have not finished applying to the program.
 You need to collect the documents on your application checklist and turn them into UC Davis Study Abroad by the program deadline.
 Once we receive the physical documents in our office, your application is complete.
 Be sure to read the section "Instructions for UC Davis Students" on your MyEAP online application instructions to clarify what needs to be turned in.

 - I’m not planning to get major credit while abroad.
 Do I still have to meet with my major advisor to apply to the program?